Preparing Your House to Sell Without All the Hassle

-In the end, actually selling your property can cost you as much or more as preparing your house to sell.
-You can choose to opt-out of paying professionals to handle the work you need help with, of course.
+In the end, actually selling your property can cost you as much or more than preparing your house to sell.
+You can choose to opt out of paying professionals to handle the work you need help with, of course.
 Proceed with caution, however, so that you don’t pay with your health or make some matters, like the leaky plumbing, worse.

 The Hassle-Free Solution for Selling Your Home

 For every one of our clients here at Sell Your House Direct, we provide a hassle-free solution for selling their houses.
 As all-cash buyers, we first give them an as-is offer.
 That means we’ll take the home off of their hands whether or not it’s been cleaned up, cleared out, or renovated.

 If you let us buy your home, we’ll even absorb the closing costs and help you move.

 We’ll make that offer site unseen, too, so they don’t have to hold any open houses or schedule any viewings—unless they want to.